Table of Contents

 Just as the blood of innocent Abel was represented as crying from the ground in the book of Genesis, crying for vengeance, so here the blood of the martyrs who had died for their faith, is represented as crying out also for vengeance from the persecutors.
 The unjust death of those Christians demands vengeance.

 At this point the truth was not entirely wiped out by the long period of persecution.
 Refugee groups fled back into the mountains and hid in the caves of earth to preserve the true doctrines of apostolic Christianity.
-Another book of Acts could be written concerning the heroism of those persecuted minority groups who sought to preserve the purity of the gospel during times of extreme persecution and tribulation.
+Another book of Acts could be written concerning the heroism of those persecuted minority groups who sought to preserve the purity of the gospel during times of extreme persecution and tribulation by the Catholic Church.

 In His service,